mlomb/chat-analytics/docs/PIPELINE.md

 # Pipeline

-We call **the pipeline** all the steps that chat data goes through before reaching the report UI.
-This document describes each step so you can get a general idea of how it works.
+**The pipeline** refers to all the steps that chat data goes through before reaching the report user interface.
+This document provides a detailed description of each step to give you a general idea of how it works.

 The following diagram gives an overview of the pipeline: